Dylan-Gressick/FacebookAutoPoker/README.md

-Simple python script to automatically poke back all facebook pokes every 5 mins
+Simple python script to automatically poke back all facebook pokes every 5 to 30 minutes (Only pokes people that have poked you)

+*Requires mechanize and BeatifulSoup

-Replace YOUR_USERNAME and YOUR_PASSWORD
+Replace YOUR_USERNAME and YOUR_PASSWORD with your credentials

 Run

 Win all poke wars